 - Therefore the Christian god doesn't exist.

 And of course nowhere in all this has Lewis presented any reason to conclude that the only god on offer is the locally popular one.
 Even if his dots joined up they could be used with equal validity for any god, or indeed a Celestial Peanut-butter Sandwich, if that was what you were trying to prove runs the universe.
 This is why it can be used equally to 'prove' there is no god.
+It's nothing more than an intellectually dishonest circular argument designed to hide the fact that the initial premise is merely an assumption inserted to beg the question and rig the logic so the outcome is the required one.

 But, he was marketing his wares to a culturally arrogant and parochial British public in 1952 of course, and he knew that market well, having lived off it for many years.
+He was in the market for confirmation of bias, not the market for information designed to make people question their assumptions.

 No. There is no proof of anything in this argument but it does highlight the following problem for Christian theology.
-If the universe is run by an omni-benevolent god, why does it look just as you would expect it to if such a god is entirely absent?
+If the universe is run by an omnibenevolent god, why does it look just as you would expect it to if such a god is entirely absent?
 Perhaps it was his subconscious awareness of this fundamental problem which motivated him to abandon his intellectual integrity in order to try to dismiss it.
 Cognitive dissonance, and years of practice at coping with it, often seems to explain much of religious apologetics.